Pruning Salvias: How to Prune for Abundant Flowers

 As you embark on your gardening journey, remember to consider the specific needs of each salvia variety, including pruning, watering, and sunlight requirements.

-With the right care and attention, your salvias will reward you with an enchanting display of colors, attracting pollinators and bringing life to your garden.
+With the right care and attention, your salvias will reward you with a beautiful display of colors, attracting pollinators and bringing life to your garden.